ychalier/anomaly/README.md

  - **.params.estimatorName.csv**: for each type of classifier, the value of each parameter for every combination using this classifier, along with the *combination id* used as a foreign key with the scores table.

 *Side note: the delimiter for those CSV file is currently `;`.*

+## usage in production

+The following [notebook](production.ipynb) shows how to generate the prediction function.
+Then, the following script only need this file to classify whether the given record is an anomaly or not:

+    def classify(class_, length, width):
+      import pickle
+      file = open('anomaly_classifier.clf', 'rb')
+      fun = pickle.load(file)
+      file.close()
+      if fun(class_, length, width):
+          return "malicious"
+      else:
+          return "non-malicous"